 What Is an O-ring and What Is Its Purpose?

-Initially, they called this type of ring an “O” ring because of the shape.
+Initially, they called this type of ring an “O” ring because of its shape.
 However, since its inception, there have been a variety of rings with the same purpose.
 Even though the concept is the same, there are slight variations in the design and manufacturing.
 The O shape doesn’t always apply, but it is still called an O-ring.

 Common Signs That Your O-ring Has Gone Bad